Heating Oil Drops on Iran Peace Prospects

 2026-03-25 01:33 By Kyrie Dichosa 1 min. read

-US heating oil futures dropped more than 6% to around $4 per gallon, reversing gains from the previous session, as hopes of a possible Middle East ceasefire eased concerns about further supply disruptions.
+US heating oil futures dropped 10% to around $3.8 per gallon, reversing gains from the previous sessions, as hopes of a possible Middle East ceasefire eased concerns about further supply disruptions.

 President Donald Trump said the US is engaged in talks with Iran and has delivered a 15-point proposal to end the conflict, reiterating this even as Tehran denied any direct negotiations and indicated it has no intention of restoring normal shipping conditions in the Strait of Hormuz.